jfpoilpret/fast-arduino-lib/README.md

 Status
 ======

-The project has started less than one year ago only, hence it does not cover everything yet, also its API is likely to change, more or less drastically, until April (see roadmap).
+The project has started a bit more than one year ago, it covers a lot already, but is not fully complete yet; also its API may still change, more or less drastically, during Summer 2017 (see roadmap).

 What the project already has: